oauth-wg/oauth-selective-disclosure-jwt/main.md

 has not been tampered with since its issuance.
 If the signature on the SD-JWT cannot be verified, the SD-JWT MUST be rejected.

-## Entropy and Uniqueness of the salt
+## Entropy and Uniqueness of the random value

-The security model relies on the fact that the salt is not learned or guessed by the attacker.
+The security model relies on the fact that the random value is not learned or guessed by the attacker.
 It is vitally important to adhere to this principle.
-As such, the salt MUST be created in such a manner that it is cryptographically random, long enough and has high entropy that it is not practical for the attacker to guess.
-Each salt value MUST be unique.
+As such, the random value MUST be created in such a manner that it is cryptographically random, long enough and has high entropy that it is not practical for the attacker to guess.
+Each random value MUST be unique.

-## Minimum length of the salt
+## Minimum length of the random value

-The length of the randomly-generated portion of the salt MUST be at least 128 bits.
+The length of the randomly-generated portion of the random value MUST be at least 128 bits.

 ## Choice of a hash function

-For the security of this scheme, the hash function is required to be preimage and collision resistant, i.e., it is infeasible to calculate the salt and claim value that result in a particular digest, and it is infeasible to find a different salt and claim value pair that result in a matching digest, respectively.
+For the security of this scheme, the hash function is required to be preimage and collision resistant, i.e., it is infeasible to calculate the random value and claim value that result in a particular digest, and it is infeasible to find a different random value and claim value pair that result in a matching digest, respectively.

-Furthermore the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
+Furthermore, the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
 revealed fundamental weaknesses and they MUST NOT be used.

 ## Holder Binding {#holder_binding_security}

 TBD

 ## Blinding Claim Names